-- Bleeding after sex Many women will have light spotting after sex or following an internal exam at their doctors.
-Please let your doctor know if you have had sex prior to the time you noticed spotting.
+Many women will have light spotting after sex or following an internal exam performed by their doctors.
+Please let your doctor know if you've had sex prior to the time you noticed spotting.

-- Ectopic pregnancy Ectopic pregnancy occurs when the fertilized egg attaches somewhere outside the uterus.
-About one percent of pregnancies are ectopic.
+Ectopic pregnancy occurs when the fertilized egg attaches somewhere outside the uterus.
+About 1% of pregnancies are ectopic.
 The symptoms of ectopic pregnancy are spotting and pain in the abdominal area, usually on one side.
 Your doctor may perform an ultrasound or order HCG testing to check for an ectopic pregnancy.
 HCG levels may rise during an ectopic pregnancy but not rise appropriately.

-- Miscarriage A miscarriage is the loss of a pregnancy before the twentieth week of pregnancy.
-About twenty percent of all pregnancies end in miscarriage.
+A miscarriage is the loss of a pregnancy before the twentieth week of pregnancy.
+About 20% of all pregnancies end in miscarriage.
 There are many causes for miscarriage.
 The most common are a result of chromosomal abnormalities, uterine anomalies, infection, or placental circulation.
 Signs of miscarriage are spotting or bleeding and cramping during pregnancy.
-If you are concerned that you are miscarrying call your doctor right away.
+If you are concerned that you are miscarrying, call your doctor right away.
 Your doctor may perform an ultrasound.
 Fifty percent of women who have spotting during pregnancy do not miscarry.
 If during the ultrasound the doctor sees a heartbeat, your chances of miscarriage are even less.
-If you have an ultrasound between seven and eleven weeks of pregnancy and a heartbeat is seen, your chances of miscarrying are less than ten percent.
+If you have an ultrasound between seven and eleven weeks of pregnancy and a heartbeat is seen, your chances of miscarrying are less than 10%.

 There are several causes for bleeding during late pregnancy.
-Sometimes bleeding can be a sign of normal labor; however, any time you experience bleeding during pregnancy you should call your doctor right away.
-Bleeding in late pregnancy can be a sign of problems with the placenta such as placenta previa or placental abruption.
+Sometimes bleeding can be a sign of normal labor, but any time you experience bleeding during pregnancy you should call your doctor right away.
+Bleeding in late pregnancy can be a sign of problems with the placenta, such as placenta previa or placental abruption.
 It could also be a sign of a late miscarriage if you are in your second trimester or preterm labor.